 Disclaimer: Some of the links on this page are affiliate links, which means that if you buy something after clicking, we will be credited for referring you.
 There is no additional cost to you, and we only recommend products that we have used ourselves and trust.

 Probably the most important piece of gear you own as a traveller.
 It’s effectively your home!
 If you’re on the road long-term, you need something sturdy that’s going to keep your valuables safe and warm.
+See our guide to the best travel backpacks for a full range of options.

 Alex uses the Osprey Aether 70.
 It’s spacious and comfortable, and after a year on the road is still going strong.
 The combination of its strong metal frame and foam padding means it’s extremely robust, while staying comfy.
 At the back it has a suspended mesh panel, which molds perfectly to the arch of your back, and keeps the system ventilated.